HardlyDifficult/Tutorials/Chapter1.md

 The circle collider allows the ball to roll.
 Place the ball at the top of a slanted platform and gravity will get things moving.

-Hit play to watch the spike ball fall onto a platform and roll:
+Hit play to watch the SpikeBall fall onto a platform and roll:

 <img src="http://i.imgur.com/x4a848N.gif" width=300px />